towolf/towolf.github.com/docs/PsychTests/GetSecsTest.markdown

 performs a couple of runtime checks to spot more timer problems.
-These checks are performed all the time while your scripts are executing, so if you see some "CRITICAL-WARNING" messages about timer problems at the Matlab prompt while your scripts are executing, better take them serious\!
+These checks are performed all the time while your scripts are executing, so if you see some "CRITICAL-WARNING" messages about timer problems at the Matlab prompt while your scripts are executing, better take them serious!

-For more \(up to date\) information about system configurations that might suffer from clock problems, background information and troubleshooting tips, visit the Psychtoolbox Wiki's FAQ section, specifically:
+For more (up to date) information about system configurations that might suffer from clock problems, background information and troubleshooting tips, visit the Psychtoolbox Wiki's FAQ section, specifically: